zhenjuan/Python-tracking-cta-bus-22/README.md

 # Python-tracking-cta-bus-22
-using urlopen to get information of bus 22 in City of Chicago
+#using urlopen to get information of bus 22 in City of Chicago

+#code starts after this line

 import urllib.request
 import webbrowser